Occupational Safety and Health

 Enhancement of health and safety management system and horizontal deployment of accident-related information

 In line with our Occupational Safety and Health Management Rules, we have established a Safety & Health Promotion Committee in Japan.
 The Committee consists of representatives of the safety & health promotion committees at each business site and plans activities that help to achieve our safety and health activity plan.
-In addition to the Group’s regular initiatives to improve its current safety and health management system, establish risk management based on risk assessments, and introduce more employee training and education to raise awareness, in the event of a major health and safety accident, the Olympus Group holds ad-hoc committees to implement the horizontal deployment of information across all Olympus Group companies in Japan to prevent the recurrence of similar accidents.
+In addition to the Group’s initiatives to improve its current safety and health management system, establish risk management based on risk assessments, and introduce more employee training and education to raise awareness, in the event of a major health and safety accident, the Olympus Group holds ad-hoc committees to implement the horizontal deployment of information across all Olympus Group companies in Japan to prevent the recurrence of similar accidents.

-Elimination of hand-held work with single-edge razors in manufacturing processes (Aizu Olympus, Aomori Olympus)
+Elimination of hand-held work with single-edge razors in manufacturing processes

 Safety and Health Management Division and Manufacturing Division collaborated to implement efforts aimed at changing from holding single-edge razors to box knives, etc., and abolishing work holding single-edge razors by means of the preparation of jigs in order to make the use of knives in manufacturing processes safer.
 As a result, it was possible to abolish 100% of work holding single-edge razors at Aizu Olympus by the end of FY2023, and it has subsequently maintained zero occupational incidents due to single-edge razors.